r-grandorder/tri-hermes/en/pages/prologue.md

 Dammit!
 After a life of failure, I thought this would finally, FINALLY be my shot at success...!

 **F：P. A. System</b>
 But a loser is all I'll ever be, no matter where I go or what I do.
-Dammit...Dammit...! ! !
+Dammit...Dammit...!!!

 **F：P. A. System</b>
 I don't wanna die!
 I'm not ready to die!
 After all...